aopatric/post-training-EoS/project_blog/post_training_eos.md

 To isolate the fine-tuning dynamics, we borrow the openly available **Pythia** [@pythia] suite of pre-trained language models.
 These models largely follow the proven architecutre recipe of GPT-3 [@gpt3].
 Importantly, these models have *not* seen any form of instruction or otherwise fine-tuning updates, and are trained exclusively on the Pile [@pile1] [@pile2].
 These models were chosen for the purpose of providing a clean baseline language model for this study of EoS dynamics.

-We choose to fine-tune the models using the Alpaca dataset [@alpaca], which is a dataset of 52002 instruction-following examples, some including "input" fields for chat-style interaction.
+We chose to fine-tune the models using the Alpaca dataset [@alpaca], which is a dataset of 52002 instruction-following examples, some including "input" fields for chat-style interaction.
 This dataset is established in the literature as a standard dataset for instruction tuning and alignment of language models.

 To broaden the range of post-training situations we also repeat experiments using **Low-Rank Adaptation (LoRA)** [@lora] for parameter-efficient fine-tuning (PEFT).
 This method reduces the amount of trainable parameters for the fine-tuning run by learning only a low-rank decomposition of the full parameter matrix.
 We include this method to study the impact of practical changes to the fine-tuning formula on the EoS phenomenon.

-Training runs were performed using rented compute resources from the rental platform [Vast.ai](https://vast.ai/), which was used to rent a single 4090 instance for experiments over the course of about 20-30 hours of compute time.
+Training runs were performed using rented compute resources from the rental platform [Vast.ai](https://vast.ai/), which was used to rent a single 4090 instance for experiments over the course of about 40-60 hours of compute time.
 We optimize using SGD while sweeping the learning rate from small (used in practice, $\sim 1e^{-4}$) to large (practically inapplicable, $\sim 1e^{-2}$) values.
 There is a fixed momentum of $0.9$ used for all runs as well as a fixed L2 weight decay of $1e^{-4}$.

 Due to memory constraints, we were unable to perform batch GD experiments to study the impact of full-batch GD on the EoS phenomenon in LMPT.
-Therefore, we only report the batch sharpness metric from [@EoSS] for comparison.
+Therefore, we only report the batch sharpness metric from [@EoSS] for comparison, in place of the spectral sharpness metric from the original work [@EoS] (note: we *did* calculate this for short experiments, but the results followed the rest of the quantites and the others were much easier to compute at larger scale).
 We use a fixed effective batch size of $16$ for all runs, achieved with $4$ steps of accumulation with batch size $4$.

-Experiments were conducted for 50000 training steps on a 50000-sample subsample of the Alpaca dataset [@alpaca], and we report the batch sharpness metric from [@EoSS] for comparison as well as the product $\lambda_{\max} \cdot \eta$ for clear comparison to the expected threshold value of $2$.
+Experiments were conducted for 50000 training steps on a 5000-sample subsample of the Alpaca dataset [@alpaca], and we report the batch sharpness metric from [@EoSS] for comparison as well as the product $\lambda_{\max} \cdot \eta$ for clear comparison to the expected threshold value of $2$.

 Due to some surprising initial results, we ran an additional baseline using an MLP to replicate established results from [@EoS].